Taking Control of Vehicle Complexity

 These innovations also provide a platform for Garrett’s Integrated Vehicle Health Management (IVHM) on the road to vehicle prognostics.

 The boost control is the 1st step to powertrain optimization and Garrett owns all the software building blocks to expand to the predictive energy management

 Integrated Vehicle Health Management (IVHM) is a comprehensive solution enabling the detection of intermittent faults and anomalies within complex vehicle systems, by applying sophisticated software tools to monitor vehicle system and component performance in real-time so that repairs and maintenance can be initiated to prevent costly downtime and loss of productivity.

 - By anticipating and fixing faults before they actually occur

 - By providing smart diagnostics, for faster and more efficient maintenance

 - By enhancing vehicle or fleet reliability through prognosis-based maintenance

-Garrett innovations in control and health management software will enable OEMs to accelerate the proof-of-concept design stage through simulation modelling, quicken the demonstration of new technology benefits in rapid prototyping, integrate software solutions into the production ECU, and at the same time transform current understanding of vehicle integrity and end user productivity.
+Garrett innovations in control and health management software will enable OEMs to accelerate the proof-of-concept design stage through simulation modeling, quicken the demonstration of new technology benefits in rapid prototyping, integrate software solutions into the production ECU, and at the same time transform current understanding of vehicle integrity and end-user productivity.